vvaltchev/tilck/README.md

 able to run a class of Linux console applications.
 At some point in the future `Tilck` might actually have a chance to be used in production embedded environments, but it still will be *by design* limited in terms of features compared to the Linux kernel.
-For example, `Tilck` will *probably* never support swap and I/O cache: project's whole purpose is being *simple* and *extremely-deterministic*, while some typical kernel features (e.g. swap, SMP) introduce a substantial amount of complexity and nondeterminism in a kernel.
+For example, `Tilck` will *probably* never support swap and SMP as they introduce a substantial amount of complexity and nondeterminism in a kernel.
 As mentioned above, one can think of `Tilck` as a kernel offering what a unikernel will never be able to offer, but without trying to be a kernel for full-blown desktop/server systems.

-#### Why Tilck runs only on i686?
+#### Why Tilck runs only on x86 (ia-32)?

-Actually Tilck runs only on i686 *for the moment*.
+Actually Tilck runs only on x86 *for the moment*.
 The kernel was born as a purely educational project and the x86 architecture was already very friendly to me at the time.
 Moving from x86 usermode assembly to "kernel" mode (real-mode and the transitions back and forth to protected mode for the bootloader) required quite an